 Now that you have identified keywords, you will combine them in the database search box.
 Try more than one combination to find different sources!

 Use the search operators AND & OR to combine your search terms.
 Use quotation marks to search for a specific phrase, with the words in that exact order: "social media"

 |Use AND between your main ideas to narrow your search (all words will be found in each source):

 |Use OR to look for related search terms, in one search (at least one of the search words will be found in each source).
 This will increase the number of sources you find.
 Put related search terms in parentheses, and combine with other terms:

 Research Skills & Tips:

-To make your results more manageable, use the database filters to refine the search results by full-text access, source types, publication date, and other factors that serve your research purposes.
+To make your results more manageable, use the database filters to limit your search results.
+For example:

-These options may be located in different areas of the database results list.
-In RaptorSearch, the options will be on the left.
+These options may be found in different locations of a database’s results page.
+In RaptorSearch, filter options are found on the left.

 You can also set these options before you search from the Advanced Search screen in most databases.